DPenner1/Primell/README.md

 ## Program Flow

-Every program must start with a number or a list so that Primell has something to work with.
+Every program must start with a number, list, or implicitly declared variable so that Primell has something to work with.
 Then, a sequence of operations are applied to get new values.
 Here is an single-line example:

     (2 3 5) + 2 _~ _> * 3